 Progressive supranuclear palsy (PSP)

-Progressive supranuclear palsy (PSP) is a rare disorder that, like Parkinson's disease, causes problems with balance and stability when a person is walking or standing.
-Rigid and stiff muscles, especially those of the neck and spine, make body movement difficult.
-The symptom that most distinguishes PSP from Parkinson's disease and other neurologic conditions is problems with eye movement that occurs in addition to the body movement problems.
+Progressive supranuclear palsy (PSP) is a rare disorder.
+Like Parkinson's disease, it causes problems with balance when a person walks or stands.
+Rigid and stiff muscles, especially in the neck and spine, make body movement hard.
+The symptom that most makes PSP different from Parkinson's disease is a problem with eye movement.
+This occurs along with the body movement problems.

-Problems with speech and swallowing are more common and become worse in PSP than they do in Parkinson's disease.
-Depression and emotional difficulties are also more prominent.
-Unlike Parkinson's disease, PSP rarely causes tremors.
-PSP progresses more quickly than Parkinson's and often leads to disability within 5 to 10 years.
+Problems with speech and swallowing are more common and become worse in PSP than in Parkinson's disease.
+Problems with thinking and changes in the way a person acts and feels are also more common.
+PSP progresses more quickly than Parkinson's.
+It often leads to disability within 5 years.

 Multiple system atrophy (MSA)

 Multiple system atrophy (MSA) is a term used for a group of rare disorders that reduce the function of the nervous system over time.
 Its symptoms are similar to those of Parkinson's disease.